TeresaSilverthorn/DitchReview/README.md

 # DitchReview

-#Data and code associated with the manuscript "The importance of ditches and canals in global inland water greenhouse gas budgets" (working title)
+#Data and code associated with the publication "The importance of ditches and canals in global inland water CO2 and N2O budgets" in Global Change Biology (2025).

 #This repository includes the R script "Ditch_data_analysis.R", used for data analysis and visualization, as well as the .csv data file "Ditch_data_extraction_2024-07-11.csv".